List of Marvel Comics characters: B: Bantam (mutant)

-Bantam is an assistant of Trevor Fitzroy, who uses his power as a chronal anchor to keep track of his master's time portals.
+Bantam is an assistant of Trevor Fitzroy who uses his power as a chronal anchor to keep track of Fitzroy's time portals.
 When Fitzroy takes over a future timeline and renames himself the Chronomancer, Bantam accompanies him.
-Bantam realizes that Fitzroy had been driven mad by his dreams of power, and eventually betrays his master to the rebellion led by Bishop.
+Bantam realizes that Fitzroy had been driven mad by his dreams of power, and eventually betrays Fitzroy to the rebellion led by Bishop.
 Bantam assists in the raising of the gate to the Chronomancer's keep, and is killed by Fitzroy's Chronotroopers.